-When traveling to Romania, one should definitely explore the country’s most beautiful castles: Peles castle, Pelisor castle, Bran castle, Cantacuzino Castle and Corvinus Castle.
+When traveling to Romania, one should definitely explore the country’s most beautiful castles: Peles Castle, Pelisor Castle, Bran Castle, Cantacuzino Castle, and Corvinus Castle.

-Four of them are located very close to Bucharest, Romania’s capital city, and can be visited throughout the whole year.
+Four of them are located very close to Bucharest, Romania’s capital city, and can be visited throughout the year.

-Short history of Peles castle
+A short history of Peles castle

 The story of Peles castle starts in 1866 when Carol Hohenzollern-Sigmaringen, then a German Prince, arrives in the Romanian United Principalities to become the ruler of the country and later king.

-Looking for the perfect set to build his residence, he stopped in nowadays Sinaia mountain resort, very close to the border between Wallachia and Transylvania.
+Looking for the perfect setting to build his residence, he stopped in nowadays Sinaia mountain resort, very close to the border between Wallachia and Transylvania.
 He was charmed by the beauty of the Carpathian Mountains, the scenery reminding him much about the German mountains where he was coming from.

 The construction of the castle

-Peles Castle was built at the initiative of King Carol I to serve as a summer residence, invested with political, cultural and symbolic functions.
+Peles Castle was built at the initiative of King Carol I to serve as a summer residence, invested with political, cultural, and symbolic functions.

-The main architects who designed the castle and extended the construction until 1914 were: Wilhelm von Dodere, Johannes Schultz, Émile André Lecomte du Noüy and Karel Liman.
+The main architects who designed the castle and extended the construction until 1914 were: Wilhelm von Dodere, Johannes Schultz, Émile André Lecomte du Noüy, and Karel Liman.

 The importance of Peles castle

-At Peles castle important meetings were held such as the Crown Council from 1914 when the neutrality of Romania during WWI was decided.
+At Peles castle, important meetings were held, such as the Crown Council from 1914 when the neutrality of Romania during WWI was decided.